anamihiczunic/devcamp-portfolio/README.md

-Devcamp Portfolio Application
+#Devcamp Portfolio Application

-This is the first app in Udemys course Dissecting Ruby on Rails 5
+> This is a Ruby on Rails 5 application that allows users to create their own portfolios

+### Features

+- Real time chat engines for comments
+- Blog
+- Portfolio
+- Drag and drop interface